PETRONAS logo with text PETRONAS logo with text

 The CoBE is supported by the PETRONAS Anti-Bribery and Corruption Manual which is applicable to all employees as well as third parties.
 PETRONAS enforces zero tolerance for all forms of bribery and corruption.
 Our No Gift Policy and PETRONAS Integrity Compliance Framework collectively aim to further fortify the culture of ethics and integrity across the Group.

-The Whistleblowing Policy encourages disclosure on any form of improper misconduct, where matters raised are deliberated by the Whistleblowing Committee.
+Finally, the Whistleblowing Policy encourages disclosure on any form of improper misconduct, where matters raised are deliberated by the Whistleblowing Committee.
 Updates are provided on a regular basis to the Audit Management Committee and Board Audit Committee.
-To lodge a report, please email whistle@petronas.com.my
+To lodge a report, please visit our Whistleblowing page.

 CoBE

-The CoBE contains detailed policy statements on the standards of behavior and ethical conduct expected of each individual to whom the CoBE applies.
+The CoBE contains detailed policy statements on the standards of behaviour and ethical conduct expected of each individual to whom the CoBE applies.

 Read more: